makhov/k0da/README.md

 ## Cluster config (k0da)

-- `spec.k0s.config` is a plain k0s configuration (exactly as k0s expects).
-If present, k0da writes it to the node as `/etc/k0s/k0s.yaml` and starts k0s with `--config /etc/k0s/k0s.yaml`.
+- `spec.k0s.config` is a plain k0s configuration (exactly as k0s expects). k0da merges your values onto a sensible default k0s config and writes the result to `/etc/k0s/k0s.yaml`, starting k0s with `--config /etc/k0s/k0s.yaml`.
+- `spec.k0s.manifests` is a list of YAML files (absolute or relative to the cluster config file) that are bind-mounted read-only into `/var/lib/k0s/manifests/k0da`.
+Files are mounted with a numeric prefix to preserve the list order (e.g. `000_file.yaml`, `001_other.yaml`).
 - You can also set extra k0s args in `spec.k0s.args`, and node-level `args`, `ports`, `mounts`, `env`, and `labels`.

 Example (`cluster.yaml`):